Complaints Procedure

 We will endeavour to resolve your complaint as quickly as possible, and in no more than eight weeks in any event.

-If, at the conclusion of our complaints process, you are not satisfied with our determination of your complaint then you can refer your complaint to the Legal Ombudsman.
-Normally you will need to refer a complaint to the Legal Ombudsman within six months of receiving our final written response to your complaint, or within one year of the problem occurring (or, if outside this period, within one year of when you found out about it).
-The contact details for the Legal Ombudsman are as follows:
+If, at the conclusion of our complaints process, you are not satisfied with our determination of your complaint then you can refer your complaint to the Legal Ombudsman (‘LeO’).
+Normally you will need to refer a complaint to the LeO within six months of receiving our final written response to your complaint, or within one year of the problem occurring (or, if outside this period, within one year of when you found out about it).

 Legal Ombudsman